01 Getting Started

 selected element automatically highlighted in the customize style menu

-Styling applied in this panel will apply to all elements of the same type across all pages of the project.
-This applies to elements that you add to the project after the style class has been configured.
+Styling applied in this panel will apply to all elements of the same type across all project pages.
+This applies to elements you add to the project after configuring the style class.

-Please note that some elements belong to a group while others are individual elements.
-So if you choose an element that does belong to a group, you can set styles for the group as a whole as well as a specific element in that group.
-For example, when the Text input field is selected on canvas, the panel will automatically focus on its group (All inputs) allowing you to set common styles that will apply to all of the inputs in this group.
-If you then wish to apply a certain style to a specific type of input, for example, the Text input, you will be able to do that by selecting this element from the dropdown on the right before you set the styles.
+Please note that some elements belong to a group while others are individual.
+So if you choose an aspect that belongs to a group, you can set styles for the group as a whole and a specific element in that group.
+For example, when the Text input field is selected on canvas, the panel will automatically focus on its group (All inputs), allowing you to set common styles that will apply to all of the inputs in this group.
+If you then wish to use a particular style for a specific type of input, for example, the Text input, you can do that by selecting this element from the dropdown on the right before you set the styles.

 04 Styling per Type